Does Being Hydrated Help You Sleep?

 Does dehydration cause snoring or sleep apnea?

 Dehydration can cause your mouth and throat to dry out and thicken your mucus, which makes it harder to breathe and can lead to snoring.
-More worrying is the fact that chronic dehydration has been linked to sleep apnea.
-This is a sleep disorder that causes you to stop breathing while sleeping, and this condition can have serious side effects.
+Chronic dehydration has also been linked to sleep apnea, a sleep disorder that causes you to stop breathing during sleep.

 How does dehydration affect sleep quality as we age?

-Even though it’s not a direct link, research shows that older adults sleep for shorter periods and have more sleep disruptions.
-As we know shorter sleep durations are linked to dehydration.
+While not a direct link, research shows that older adults sleep for shorter periods and have more sleep disruptions.
+Shorter sleep duration is associated with dehydration.

 Is it possible to rehydrate during sleep?

-Your body doesn’t actively hydrate during sleep, but the above-mentioned tips can help you better hydrate before sleeping so that you retain more water.
+Your body doesn’t actively hydrate during sleep, but hydrating well before bedtime can help you retain more water overnight.

 Do electrolytes help you sleep?

 Your body needs electrolytes to rehydrate.
-While sports drinks and hydration enhancers are hydration trends that are good options for replenishing following heavy workouts, there’s no real reason to replace water with a sports drink, especially before sleep.
+While sports drinks and hydration enhancers can help after workouts, there’s no need to replace water with a sports drink before sleep.